 Express your milk (colostrum).

-- If you are breastfeeding and your baby struggles to feed, try to give some expressed breast milk.
-A member of staff will show you how to hand express your milk and give you “The Golden Rules of Expressing” pack or you can watch the UNICEF hand expression video on the UNICEF Website
+- If you are breast feeding/ chest feeding and your baby struggles to feed, try to give some expressed milk.
+A member of staff will show you how to hand express your milk and give you “The Golden Rules of Expressing” pack or you can watch the UNICEF hand expression video on the UNICEF Website (opens in a new tab)

 - If possible, it is good to have a small amount of expressed milk saved in case you need it later, so try to express a little extra breast milk in between feeds.
 Ask your midwife how to store your expressed milk.